ST-TOMAS-Workshop/stm32u5_workshop/lpbam/handson/step6/handson7.md

 </p>

+# 1- Standard application w/o LPBAM

-We now need to compare low power result vs standard approach.
+We now need to compare low power result of LPBAM application vs standard approach interrupt based.

 Here below you can see the example of an application which is performing same task without LPBAM.